 4. Purina Pro Plan Veterinary Diets UR Urinary Ox/St Canned Dog Food

 This therapeutic diet is specially formulated for the treatment of struvite and calcium oxalate stones.
-It keeps the urine diluted to prevent the deposition of minerals.
-Also, its low fiber and high moisture levels are well suited for affected dogs.
+It keeps the urine diluted to prevent the mineral deposits that result in crystal growth.
+Also, its low fiber and high moisture levels are well suited for dogs with compromised kidneys.

 It is a pea-free food perfect for dogs with a sensitive digestive system.
-What’s unique about this dog food is that it has a higher protein than most therapeutic diets.
-If your dog is underweight, a low protein diet can be harmful.
-But this particular product is ideal since it keeps the dog energized and the urinary tract healthy.
+What’s unique about this dog food is that it has more protein than most therapeutic diets.
+If your dog is underweight, a low protein diet can be harmful, but this particular product is ideal since it keeps the dog energized and the urinary tract healthy.

-You may think that bladder stones are not connected to the digestive system.
-But, the truth is, there is a direct connection.
-Everything that is absorbed from the digestive system goes into the urine.
-Any unwanted minerals can end up building up bladder stones.
-I believe that the safest option for dogs who are prone to bladder stones is limited ingredient diet (L.I.D).
+You may think that bladder stones are not connected to the digestive system, but there is a direct connection.
+Everything absorbed from the digestive system goes into the urine.
+Unwanted minerals can end up building up bladder stones.
+I believe that the safest option for dogs who are prone to bladder stones is a limited ingredient diet (L.I.D).

-This L.I.D is made of minimal ingredients, all of which are healthy and safe.
-It’s grain-free, gluten-free, and pea-free which aids easy digestion.
+This L.I.D is made up of healthy, safe ingredients.
+It’s grain-free, gluten-free, and pea-free, which aids digestion.
 Moreover, it is free of magnesium, phosphate, vitamin C, and vitamin D, all of which are unsafe for dogs with bladder stones.

-Now, there are many dogs out there who are allergic to meat and poultry.
-For such buddies, a vegetarian diet is the only option.
-It is usually very hard to find specialized vegetarian diet such as therapeutic diet.
-But, here’s the good news: I’ve done the hard work and found you a special vegetarian diet which is perfect for dogs with bladder stones and meat or gluten intolerance.
+There are many dogs out there with meat and poultry sensitivities and allergies.
+For those dogs, a vegetarian diet is the only option.
+It can be hard to find a vegetarian diet that is therapeutic, but this special vegetarian diet is perfect for dogs with bladder stones and meat or gluten intolerance.

-This is formula is plant-based.
-Yet, it is nutritionally loaded.
-What makes it so ideal for treating bladder stones is the sodium chloride content.
-This encourages the dog to drink more water and so, it leads to the dilution of the urine.
-On top of that, it is free of any protein that comes from meat, seafood or poultry which is exactly what you need to avoid to quickly get rid of bladder stones.
-Low protein is also mandatory for the treatment for cystine stones.
+This formula is plant-based yet nutritionally loaded.
+What makes it so ideal for treating bladder stones is the salt content.
+This encourages the dog to drink more water, which helps dilute the stones.
+On top of that, it is free of any protein that comes from meat, seafood, or poultry, which is what you need to avoid to get rid of bladder stones quickly.
+Low protein is also mandatory for the treatment of cystine stones.

-This is yet another L.I.D product.
-The grain-free formula has no wheat, soy or corn which is perfect for dogs with digestive issues.
-Also, easy digestion is always a plus point for dogs who have bladder stones.
+This limited ingredient diet is grain-free and has no wheat, soy, or corn, which is perfect for dogs with digestive issues.
+Ease of digestion is always a goal for dogs who have bladder stones.
 It has just enough fiber to keep the dog’s insides clean without getting rid of too many fluids.

-One thing I love about this dog food is the balanced amount of ingredients.
-There is just the right amount of necessary vitamins and minerals.
-It does not contain any mineral that could hinder the dissolution of bladder stones.
+One thing I love about this dog food is the balanced ingredients containing just the right amounts of necessary vitamins and minerals.
+Being bladder friendly, it doesn’t contain any minerals that lead to the formation of stones.

 Made with whole foods, free of wheat, corn, soy, and any sort of by-products, this food will quickly become your dog’s favorite.
 The unique freeze-dried texture is suitable for dogs who prefer kibbles but also need some forced moisture.
-It’s free of ingredients such as meat and dairy that could cause urate, purine, oxalate or struvite stones.
-In fact, it is perfect for diluting the urine to get rid of bladder stones.
+It’s free of ingredients such as meat and dairy that could cause urate, purine, oxalate, or struvite stones.
+It is perfect for diluting the urine to get rid of bladder stones.

 - Reviews: Senior Dog Foods